franciscozorrilla/EMBOMicroCom2/notebooks/1_fba.md

     YCR034W, new growth rate -0.000000

-Let's see the distribution of our results creating a plot with the vectors obtained above:
+Let's see the distribution of our results creating a histogram plot with the vectors obtained above:

 ```python